JackalJoe/USB-Docs/(2) Getting Started/(1) Seedbox Access Methods/Virtual Private Network.md

-All Ultraseedbox plans have complimentary VPN service included, which allows you to surf the web securely and anonymously by tunneling your internet traffic through your seedbox.
+All Ultra.cc plans have complimentary VPN service included, which allows you to surf the web securely and anonymously by tunneling your internet traffic through your seedbox.
 We're using OpenVPN, a mature and secure VPN protocol.

 This guide shows you how to get OVPN config files to be used to your OpenVPN clients and setting up OpenVPN clients.

 ***

-## Setting Up Ultraseedbox VPN
+## Setting Up Ultra.cc VPN

 * Login to your UCP and go to Access details
 * Under OpenVPN access, you'll have 3 buttons which allows you to download 3 OVPN configs.